Thailand reports daily record of COVID-19 cases, including jail clusters

-BANGKOK (Reuters) - Thailand reported on Monday a daily record of 9,635 new coronavirus cases, including 6,853 infections among prisoners from jail clusters, as the Southeast Asian country struggles with a third wave of infections.
+Thailand reported on Monday a daily record of 9,635 new coronavirus cases, including 6,853 infections among prisoners from jailclusters, as the Southeast Asian country struggles with a third wave of infections.

 The combined cases bring the country's total infections to 111,082.